ideas-be/CAMMM-Web-Tool/README.md

 - Route analysis

-## FN Pipeline (March-April)
+## FN Pipeline
-- Figma mockup of borough sidebar
-- ~~work on toggle for polygons~~
-- Work on TOD index sidebar
-- Work on Greenery sidebar
-- Work on Walkability sidebar
-- Fix landing page city dropdown
+- Take out Greenery query from the node level

-## Joint Pipeline (March-April)
+## Joint Pipeline
 - Brainstorm Safety query
 - Heatmap query
 - Work on the article for a journal